francoiscoche/SymRecipe/README.md

 <!-- implentation de fixtures and fakerPHP -->
 - Integration of [DoctrineFixturesBundle](https://symfony.com/bundles/DoctrineFixturesBundle/current/index.html) and [FakePHP](https://fakerphp.github.io/) for generating false test data.
+- Integration of [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) to use a pagination system.

 *Developpement in progress ...*